All Episodes

 Once you discover those and you look at it from the attacker's point of view, there's no surprise anymore.

-You you're gonna know who, why, where, when, and how they could attack you, and you either avoid it or you mitigate the circumstances, and it doesn't matter if it's a Harvey Weinstein or if it's an ISIS guy trying to blow up Times Square.
+And it doesn't matter if it's a Harvey Weinstein or if it's an ISIS guy trying to blow up Times Square.

 I agree.

-You know, one of the things that has been really amazing is the military and many observers, as soon as Donald Trump changed the rules of engagement and allowed the military to do their job, and we're not guiding wars through Washington.
+You know, one of the things that has been really amazing is the military and many observers, as soon as Donald Trump changed the rules of engagement and allowed the military to do their job and we're not guiding wars through Washington.

 You know, we have been able to deeply degrade ISIS at a level that even military guys on the ground said that they were shocked about.